 Because amateur radio is a social and service activity, Hams usually join one or more clubs and associations–such as the American Radio Relay League (ARRL)–as well as locals groups.
 In the Medford/Jackson County region of Southern Oregon, one local group is the Rogue Valley Amateur Radio Club (RVARC).
 We are a local affiliate of the ARRL.

-The RVARC meets the first Thursday of each month (September through June–except for the December Christmas party) at the Red Cross building, 60 Hawthorne Street in Medford (map).
+The RVARC meets the first Thursday of each month (October through June–except for the December Christmas party) at the Red Cross building, 60 Hawthorne Street in Medford (map).
 The September “meeting” is the Annual Swap Meet on the first Saturday after the first Thursday of the month from 10:00a to 3:00p.

 If you would like to join RVARC, click this link, application form.
 Print the form, complete it and either bring it to a meeting or mail it to the address on the form.